Best daily deals

 With the TMA-2 MFG4, AiAiAi released the first set of USB-C headphones that work well.

 That’s the headline here, and it’s been a long time coming.
-The market for USB-C audio accessories has been appallingly, and remains so today, but the AiAiAi TMA-2 MFG4 is important in that it’s the first set of on-ear USB-C headphones that is the real deal.
-It has a DAC in the cable, and it works with just about any USB-C source you may have.
-As I may have mentioned before, this particular market has been a trainwreck so far.
+The market for USB-C audio accessories has been appalling and remains so today, but the AiAiAi TMA-2 MFG4 is important because it’s the first set of on-ear USB-C headphones, which is the real deal.
+It has a DAC in the cable and works with just about any USB-C source you may have.
+As I may have mentioned, this particular market has been a trainwreck.

 Editor’s note: this AiAiAi TMA-2 review was updated on December 20, 2021, to address the headset’s eco-friendly appeal, expand the list of buying options, and add context to the sound quality section.